hot-page/fx/README.md

 This will generate the certificate in this directory and you should be able to then run the server as described above.

+## A Hot Page Project

+This open-source project is built by the engineeers at [Hot Page](https://hot.page), a tool for web design and development.

 &nbsp;

 <p align="center">